 If the host record is not

-@, a CAA record conflicts with an NS or CNAME record if they have the same host record and DNS resolution line.
-If a conflict is reported when you add a CAA record, you can resolve the issue by deleting the conflicting records or modifying the host record.
-For more information, see DNS Record Conflict Rules.
+@, an SRV record conflicts with an NS or CNAME record if they have the same host record and resolution line.
+If a conflict is reported when you add an SRV record, you can resolve the issue by deleting the conflicting record or modifying the host record.
+For more information, see DNS record conflict rules.

-On the Alibaba Cloud DNS - Public Zone page, click the target domain name to navigate to the Settings page.
+On the Alibaba Cloud DNS - Public DNS page, click the target domain name to go to the Settings page.

 Description